Edition Peters: History

 Abraham's successor was his nephew, Henri Hinrichsen, who added works of Mahler, Pfitzner, Reger, Schoenberg, and Hugo Wolf.
 The works of Richard Strauss that were originally issued by Joseph Aibl (later Universal Edition) were acquired by Hinrichsen for Peters in 1932.
 Hinrichsen's sons Max (1901–1965), Walter (1907–1969), and Hans-Joachim (1909–1940) all entered the business in the 1930s.

 Following the advent of the Nazi German government in Germany, Max Hinrichsen moved to London, where in 1938 he founded Hinrichsen Edition (renamed Edition Peters London in 1975), and his brother Walter moved to New York where he founded C. F. Peters Corp. (including the subsidiary Henmar Press) in 1948.
 By 1940, the Nazi regime forced Henri and Hans-Joachim Hinrichsen to turn over the company to Johannes Petschull (1901–2001), who later established the Frankfurt company in 1950 in partnership with the Hinrichsen heirs Walter and Max Hinrichsen.

 In spite of suffering a similar degree of damage as other Leipzig publishers from the Allied bombing of Germany during the war, the Leipzig facility was re-opened in 1947, and transferred to state ownership of the East German government by 1949.
 Its first director was Georg Hillner, who was succeeded by musicologist Bernd Pachnicke in 1969.
-During the communist era, Peters Leipzig issued contemporary works of composers including Paul Dessau, Hanns Eisler, and Christian Geisler along with those of Soviet composers including Khachaturian and Shostakovich in addition to a number of urtext editions of works by Beethoven, Chopin, Fauré, Mahler, Scriabin, Vivaldi and others.
+During the communist era, Peters Leipzig issued contemporary works of composers including Paul Dessau and Hanns Eisler, along with those of Soviet composers including Khachaturian and Shostakovich in addition to a number of urtext editions of works by Beethoven, Chopin, Fauré, Mahler, Scriabin, Vivaldi and others.
+Since the late 1960s the publisher also developed an internationally performed new music line, with composers such as Friedrich Goldmann and Georg Katzer.
 Following German reunification in 1990, the Leipzig concern was absorbed by the Frankfurt firm, who had acquired the catalogues of M.P.
 Belaieff in 1971, Schwann in 1974 and C.F.
 Kahnt in 1989.

 The Peters Edition Ltd. (London), the C.F.
 Peters Corporation (New York), the C.F.
 Peters Musikverlag (Frankfurt/Main) and the Leipzig firms of the Edition Peters merged in August 2010 to form Edition Peters Group.
-In July 2014 the headquarters was moved from Frankfurt back to Leipzig.
+In July 2014, the headquarters was moved from Frankfurt back to Leipzig.
+In April 2023, the Wise Music Group acquired a controlling interest in Edition Peters Group.
+Shortly after, Faber Music announced an agreement between Wise Music Group and them for the printed music business, making Faber Music the worldwide representative of the entire sales catalogue of Edition Peters.